 Insolation: Don't confuse this with insulation - the one letter change makes a big difference.
 Insolation refers to the amount of sunlight falling on the earth.
 Click here to learn more

 Insulation: The ability to protect against transfer of heat/cold.
-Apricus AP evacuated tube solar collectors use compressed glass wool to insulate the header from heat loss.
+Apricus ETC evacuated tube solar collectors use compressed glass wool to insulate the header from heat loss.
 Glass wool has excellent insulation properties, is lightweight and can withstand high temperatures, making it an ideal choice for a solar collector.
 It is made from a least 80% old glass bottles and can be recycled so is very environmentally friendly.